robbiemu/tictactoe-classifier/README.md

 my keras model was based on this [kdnuggets](https://www.kdnuggets.com/2017/09/neural-networks-tic-tac-toe-keras.html) article. little work was needed to get that to function for our purposes (first attempts already resolved about 94%), so I played with the layers and epochs and learning rate.
 Although the article highlights an approach to configuring layers and nodes of your network, and using that approach I was able to produce better results (43 epcohs, 99.82% over ≈100000 samples with 20% in test) with 3 • 14 node layers, I am able to achieve nearly this result with a single 9 node layer (17 epochs, 99.2% over sample data).
 Finally, letting the model run a without early stopping (858 epochs) once on 100000 samples, the accuracy was 99.92%.

 While we get good results training on sample sample sizes, we cannot compete with the perceptron for tiny sample sizes (100 samples produce ≈55% accuracy).
 However, on as little as 333 of-each (≈1000 samples) with the larger network we are approaching our final accuracy (98.5%).

+### other methods

+the failure for the perceptron to predict made me want to go back and address that.
+I knew that the problem was that the data is not linearly separaable.
+So, kernel methods are the solution.

+#### support vectors with gaussian kernel

+<small>_tl-dr; ≈62%_</small>

+this method is an order of magnitude slower.

+each measurement was run 10 times:

+- at .25% of max (39 samples) in training, 61.671% accuracy (12KB kernel)
+- at 1% of max (157 samples) in training, 60.726% accuracy (197KB)
+- at 10% of max (1574 samples) in training, 61.915% accuracy (19.8MB)
+- at 25% of max (3936 samples) in training, 64.509% accuracy (124MB)
+- at 50% of max (7873 samples) in training, 61.956% accuracy (495MB)
+- at 100% of max (15746 samples) in training, 60.711% accuracy (1.98GB kernel)

+I am blown away by how well this performs with small sample sizes. relative to the basic perceptron, this is better with sparse samples when working with clean data (no duplicates).

+#### direct kernel perceptron

+wip

 ## commands